Category

 【Target Characteristics】

-・High terrestrial TV viewing on weekdays and holidays, with exceptionally high package playback viewing on holidays.
+・High terrestrial broadcast viewing on weekdays and holidays, with exceptionally high package playback viewing on holidays.

 ・Approximately 60% male, 40% female.
 Approximately 31% are married.

-・Frequent packaged media viewing on holidays, either binge-watching movies/shows in marathons or watching together with children.
+・Frequent packaged media viewing on holidays, either binge-watching movies/shows in marathons or watching with children.

-These clusters fundamentally enjoy video content, consuming visual information in a balanced way—including terrestrial TV broadcasts—without favoring any single medium.
+These clusters fundamentally enjoy video content, consuming visual information in a balanced manner—including terrestrial TV broadcasts—without relying heavily on any single medium.
 Therefore, "terrestrial TV viewing" and other video media like "recorded playback viewing," "BS/CS satellite viewing," and "package playback viewing" are not competing but rather coexisting.

 The two clusters, 'Terrestrial TV Coexisting Online Gamers' and '24-Hour Mobile Mail Users', are characterized by relatively high 'terrestrial TV viewing' time, combined with significant 'PC/mobile game usage' and 'mobile email usage' time respectively.